Trepan-Debuggers/remake/README.md

 Patched GNU Make 4.2.1 sources to add improved error reporting, tracing, target listing, graph visualization, and profiling.
 It also contains debugger.
-See braches remake-4-1 and remake-3-82 forpatched GNU Make 4.1 and 3.82 respectively
+See branches remake-4-1 and remake-3-82 for patched GNU Make 4.1 and 3.82 respectively

 Tracing and Debugging